-1.1.
-Investors in People Community Interest Company trading as Investors in People (We) collects, uses and is responsible for certain personal information about you.
+2.1.
+Investors in People Community Interest Company trading as Investors in People (we, our, us) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom).

-We collect personal information in a number of ways:
+We could collect personal information in a number of ways:

 We also obtain personal information from other sources as follows:

-2.4.
-Reasons why our collection and use of your personal information is consistent with the current data privacy directives:
+3.4.
+Reasons why collection and use of your personal information is consistent with the current data privacy directives:

 The use of your information for the purposes set out above should be considered lawful because one or more of the following processes applies:

-In order for you to complete one of our surveys, we collect:
+In order for you to complete one of our surveys, we collect from your employer:

 As a participant, you may be asked to submit the following information when completing the survey:

-The information provided by your organisation is the minimum needed for the contractual services which your organisation has asked to be provided.
-They do this because it is in their legitimate interests as your employer.
-This does not affect your individual rights and freedoms as you may object to this processing at any time and:
+The information provided by your organisation is the minimum needed for us to provide the contractual services which your organisation has asked us to provide.
+They do this because it is in their legitimate interests as your employer to do so with the aim of improving the business for the benefit of all concerned.
+This does not affect your individual rights and freedoms as you may object to this processing at any time, and:

 You have the right to: